American Association of Suicidology: Membership

-Membership of the AAS includes but is not limited to survivors of suicide loss, suicide attempt survivors, impacted friends and family, students, mental and public health professionals, researchers, suicide preventionists, interventionist and crisis intervention centers, and anyone else interested in suicide prevention.
-There are four membership categories.
+Membership of the AAS includes survivors of suicide loss, suicide attempt survivors, impacted friends and family, students, mental and public health professionals, suicide preventionists, interventionist and crisis intervention centers, and anyone else interested in suicide prevention.

 Programs

-The AAS currently offers four different types of suicide prevention programs.
+The AAS currently offers different types of suicide prevention programs.

-Survivors of Suicide
+Healing After Suicide Loss

-The Survivors of Suicide program aims at helping suicide loss survivors connect with one another and share their experiences in a group setting.
+The HASL program aims at helping suicide loss survivors connect with one another and share their experiences in a group setting while learning tools and resources.

-Training and accreditation
+Training and Accreditation

 Training and Accreditation programs focus on utilizing techniques and skills to eliminate suicidal behaviors.
 Mental health professionals, school and youth personnel, and crisis workers primarily make up this program.

 Conferences

-The annual American Association of Suicidology conference is a three-day event in April where private individuals, professionals, and organizations gather to collaborate, critically analyze, and network to advance the mission of building lives worth living and preventing suicide.
+The annual American Association of Suicidology conference is an event in April where private individuals, professionals, and organizations gather to collaborate, critically analyze, and network to advance the mission of building lives worth living and preventing suicide.
 The 2020 conference (#AAS20), in response to the COVID-19 pandemic, was the first virtual conference in the organization's history.
 AAS received MeetingNet's 2020 Changemaker Award for their conference focus on diversity, equity and inclusion and "keeping that momentum across the virtual medium".

 National Center for the Prevention of Youth Suicide

 The National Center for the Prevention of Youth Suicide includes a Youth Advisory Board that provides insight on projects aimed at suicide prevention and reaching its adolescent demographic.
-In 2022, Amelia Lehto was named Director after former COO and Director, Amy Kulp, left the organization.

-Statistics

 Training

 Research points to a severe lack of training in suicide prevention within many fields of psychology and social work.
 Numbers from a national survey reported fewer than 25% of social workers having been trained in suicide prevention.
 The AAS is determined to prevent inadequately trained social workers and mental health professionals from working with potentially suicidal patients who display suicidal risk factors.
 The AAS believes promoting research and effective training—not only for mental health professionals and social workers, but also for the general public—will help prevent inadequate treatment by those in the fields of psychology and social work.